Freelancing Payton Hayes Freelancing Payton Hayes

 Freelancing isn’t for everyone and it's certainly not always easy or high paying.
 Learning the ropes, practicing and honing skills, building a portfolio and client base, networking, and working from the ground up is arguably more challenging, more daunting, and more physically, emotionally, and mentally taxing than just showing up to a 9-5.
 However, freelance work can be incredibly rewarding and fulfilling and it gives entrepreneurs the ability to make an impact on the world, and to enjoy what they’re doing.

 That’s it for my list of 15 Misconceptions About Freelancing!
-Have you heard these misconceptions?
+Have you heard any of these misconceptions?
 Do you think they’re true?
 Why or why not?
+What are the misconceptions you have heard that aren’t on this list?
 Let me know in the comments!
 Thanks for reading!

 Read More